 From the Dashboard of TweetFull, select the “Add Campaign and choose “Unfollow” option.

 A screen will open asking you to fill in some fields.

 Let’s have a quick look at each of the fields and what kind of details they demand to be entered.

-Give your promotion a name that is easy for you to remember.
-You can type in anything that you like - for example, Joy’s Unfollow promotion.
-This name will appear as the headline in the promotions dashboard, so be sure that you write a name by which you can easily differentiate between various promotions.
+Give your Campaign a name that is easy for you to remember.
+You can type in anything that you like - for example, Joy’s Unfollow Campaign.
+This name will appear as the headline in the Campaigns dashboard, so be sure that you write a name by which you can easily differentiate between various promotions.

 These can also be referred to as niche keywords, which are important for your account.
 This field can be utilized when you do not wish to unfollow certain people.

 For example, if you type in the keywords ‘photography’ and ‘street photography’, accounts who have these keywords in their bio will be whitelisted and will not be unfollowed.

 This is the ratio that considers the number of followers and following of the Twitter accounts.
 It is quite natural that only some accounts will be having a high followers count while some will be following a lot of people.
 Not all the accounts will have a balanced ratio.

 Hence, it is suggested to leave this box as it is, if you are not clear about what you want the ratio to be.